Military of the Asante Empire: Arms

 Before the unification of the Asante clans as one kingdom and empire, the bow, shield and arrow were the weapon of choice.
 After the 1701 conquest of Denkyira, Osei Tutu I established trade contacts with European merchants at the coast through which he enabled the supply of firearms.
 The Asante became familiar with firearms in the 18th century.
 Majority of the Asante troops were armed with a variety of guns and this includes the standard European trade musket; Long Dane.
 Richards argues on Asante's success with long-barrelled muskets which he states to have brought a change in warfare around the hinterland of the Gold Coast in the 1740s.
 Around 1742, the Asante army defeated the Akyem with Dutch muskets whose barrels were 5–6 feet long in comparison with Akyem's short barrels 3–4 feel long.
 This victory led to the large demand for such kind of muskets in the region.
+Although most Asante firearms were imported, efforts were made to manufacture guns locally, with limited success.
+These efforts reportedly produced the humu gun, so called for its unusually large barrel.
+Due to difficulties in obtaining iron ore, the barrel was instead made from brass.

 A handful of the Asante had modern breechloading British Snider–Enfield rifles.
 British reports from 1878 to 1881, estimated that the Asante had a total of 1000–5000 modern rifles.
 In addition, they employed 1000 well-worn French smoothbore muskets originally used in 1814 at the battle of Waterloo.
 However, Asante guns were obsolete compared to first rank European firearms.
 General Nkwanta, head of the Asante army's general council is reported to have done a detailed assessment of new breech-loading European firearms in 1872–73 and was alarmed by the obsolescence of Asante muskets in comparison to their European counterparts.
 Good quality powder was in short supply.
 Most of the gunmen did not use wadding to compact the powder down into the barrels but simply dumped in it while adding a variety of lead slugs, nails, bits of metal or even stones.
 This made an impressive pyrotechnic display but greatly limited the range of firearms.

 Available guns as well as pouches for ammunition were carefully protected with leopard or leather skin covers.
 Soldiers carried thirty to forty gunpowder charges within reach, which was individually packed in small wooden boxes for quick loading.
 The buckskin belt worn by the soldiers provided alternate weapons such as several types of knives and machete.